ahmedkaludi/critical-css-for-wp/readme.txt

 == Description ==

-Critical CSS For WP intends to provide great experience to the web page visitors by improving the performance of the web page.
-Here we'd remove the unused CSS which helps to paint fast and render the above fold content, before downloading the complete css files.
+Critical CSS For WP removes the unused CSS which helps to paint fast and render the above fold content, before downloading the complete css files.
+We intends to provide great experience to the web page visitors by improving the performance of the web page.

 ### Works well with: